-When we hear of dull notchers, chipped blades and similar, the cause tends to be the same – not properly lubricating the tool and parts.
+When we hear about dull notchers, chipped blades and similar, the cause tends to be the same – not properly lubricating the tool and parts.

-We recommend a heavy sulphur-based brown cutting oil.
-Lightweight lubricants that are ‘vanishing’, water-soluble, or aerosol, like WD40 are not recommended.
+We recommend a heavy sulfur-based brown cutting oil.
+Lightweight lubricants such as ‘vanishing’, water-soluble or aerosol, like WD40 are not recommended.